BillyDoesDev/Steganography/README.md

 ## Recommended: Create a virtual python environment to house the dependencies of this project

-Clone/extract this project into the required directory and then, fire up a terminal there and then create a python virtual environment there
+Clone/extract this project into the required directory and then, fire up a terminal (or `CMD` in case of Windows) there and then create a python virtual environment there

 **Windows:**
 `python -m venv venv`